THE GENERAL DATA PROTECTION REGULATION (GDPR)

 GDPR applies to the personal data of individuals in the EU.
 Personal data is defined as any type of information that identifies or can be linked to an individual.
 In addition to the usual types of personal data (i.e., name, address, phone number), this definition can also include information such as an IP address or device identifier.
 The GDPR requires entities to handle personal data in specific ways and gives individuals new rights related to the processing of their personal data, among other obligations.

-Instructure has robust plans to comply with the European Commission’s replacement law for the Data Protection Directive 95/46/EC, the General Data Protection Regulation (“GDPR”), by the enforcement date (25 May 2018).
+Instructure put implementation actions into place to comply with the European Commission’s replacement law for the Data Protection Directive 95/46/EC, the General Data Protection Regulation (“GDPR”), before the enforcement date (25 May 2018).

 SAFEGUARDS FOR CROSS-BORDER DATA TRANSFER